Shooting victim says he was pointing his gun at Rittenhouse

 But during cross-examination, Rittenhouse defense attorney Corey Chirafisi asked: “It wasn’t until you pointed your gun at him, advanced on him … that he fired, right?”

-Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz.
-The one-time police youth cadet from Antioch, Illinois, had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from the damaging demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.

-Prosecutors have portrayed Rittenhouse as the instigator of the violence.
-His lawyers have argued that he acted in self-defense.
-He could get life in prison if convicted of the most serious charges against him.
+Grosskreutz, under follow-up questioning from the prosecutor, said he did not intend to point his weapon at Rittenhouse.

+Wisconsin’s self-defense law allows someone to use deadly force only if “necessary to prevent imminent death or great bodily harm.”
+The jury must decide whether Rittenhouse believed he was in such peril and whether that belief was reasonable under the circumstances.
-Grosskreutz said he had gone to the protest in Kenosha to serve as a volunteer medic, wearing a hat that said “paramedic” and carrying medical supplies, in addition to a loaded pistol.

-Grosskreutz said his permit to carry a concealed weapon had expired and he did not have a valid permit that night.
+Grosskreutz said he had gone to the protest in Kenosha to serve as a medic, wearing a hat that said “paramedic” and carrying medical supplies, in addition to a loaded pistol.
+He said his permit to carry a concealed weapon had expired and he did not have a valid one that night.

 “I believe in the Second Amendment.
 I’m for people’s right to carry and bear arms,” he said, explaining why he was armed.
 “And that night was no different than any other day.
 It’s keys, phone, wallet, gun.”